arimotearipo/ggmp-single-user/README.md

 go get golang.org/x/crypto/pbkdf2
 go get golang.org/x/crypto/bcrypt
 go get github.com/charmbracelet/bubbletea
+go get github.com/charmbracelet/bubbles
-go get github.com/charmbracelet/bubbles/textinput
+go get modernc.org/sqlite
 ```

 ## Security

 ---

-- Passwords are stored securely using AES encryption
+- Passwords are stored securely using AES encryption.
+- AES encryption is used with GCM (Galois/Counter Mode) for ensuring data integrity and confidentiality.
+- A unique salt is generated for each password, and Argon2 is used for key derivation to protect against brute-force attacks.
-- Users are prompted to enter a master password to access the password manager
+- Users are prompted to enter a master password to access the password manager.
+- The master password is used to derive an encryption key using Argon2, ensuring that the key is unique and secure.

 ## Contributing